IEEE 1355: Layer 2: The Exchange layer

 Once a link starts, it continuously exchanges characters.
 These are NULLs if there is no data to exchange.
-This tests the link, and assures that the parity bits are sent quickly to finish messages.
+This tests the link, and ensures that the parity bits are sent quickly to finish messages.

 Each slice has its own start-up sequence.
 For example, DS-SE and DS-DE are silent, then start sending as soon as they are commanded to start.
 A received character is a command to start.

 In error detection, normally the two ends of the link exchange a very brief silence (e.g. a few microseconds for DS-SE), or a reset command and then try to reset and restore the link as if from power-up.

 Layer 3: The common packet layer

 A packet is a sequence of normal data with a specific order and format, ended by an "end of packet" character.
 Links do not interleave data from several packets.
 The first few characters of a packet describe its destination.
 Hardware can read those bytes to route the packet.
 Hardware does not need to store the packet, or perform any other calculations on it in order to copy it and route it.

-One standard way to route packets is wormhole source routing, sometimes called "subtractive path routing", in which the first data byte always tells the router which of its outputs should carry the packet.
+One standard way to route packets is wormhole source routing in which the first data byte always tells the router which of its outputs should carry the packet.
 The router then strips off the first byte, exposing the next byte for use by the next router.